-In Knowing, the precognitive little girl who predicts the series of disasters cumulating in the end of the world turns out to have spent her last days in a veritable cabin full of crazy, containing several walls covered with deeply signficant newspaper clippings and the revelation everyone was going to die carved repeatedly into the underside of the bed.
+In Knowing, the precognitive little girl who predicts the series of disasters cumulating in the end of the world turns out to have spent her last days in a veritable mobile home full of crazy, containing several walls covered with deeply signficant newspaper clippings and the revelation everyone was going to die carved repeatedly into the underside of the bed.

 One of the creepier examples appears in Se7en.
 As if the black painted windows and red neon cross in his bedroom weren't enough to convince us that John Doe is crazy, the religious icons, drawings and obsessively detailed notebooks he leaves behind leave us in no doubt.
 (John Doe is also fond of leaving obsessive inscriptions near his murder victims as well.)

 The most disturbing part of this is all the books were filled with genuine crazy.
 A guy was hired specifically for the movie and spent two months scribbling up the texts.

 Gumb's house in the film adaptation of The Silence of the Lambs.
 He's got pictures of butterflies all over the place, swastika quilts, and dead people.
 He also has a collection of newspaper clippings regarding his exploits, plastered on the inside of the door of a large cabinet.
 Directly in front of it is his in-progress woman suit, which is substantially freakier.

 Jack Crawford, Clarice's superior and the man leading the hunt for Gumb, has his office adorned with the same newspaper clippings, along with photos of the bodies that washed up on the riverbank.